kleph/dcos-docs/1.11/overview/concepts.md

 ### <a name="mesos-containerizer"></a>Containerizer

 A containerizer provides a containerization and resource isolation abstraction around a specific container runtime.
-The supported runtimes are the Docker Engine and Universal Container Runtime.
+The supported runtimes are the Universal Container Runtime and Docker Engine.

-#### <a name="mesos-containerizer-docker-engine"></a>Docker Engine

-The [Docker Engine](https://www.docker.com/products/docker-engine) launches Docker containers from Docker images.

 #### <a name="mesos-containerizer-universal-container-runtime"></a>Universal Container Runtime

 The Universal Container Runtime launches Mesos containers from binary executables and Docker images.
 Mesos containers managed by the Universal Container Runtime do not use Docker Engine, even if launched from a Docker image.

+#### <a name="mesos-containerizer-docker-engine"></a>Docker Engine

+The [Docker Engine](https://www.docker.com/products/docker-engine) launches Docker containers from Docker images.

 ### <a name="mesos-exhibitor-zookeeper"></a>Exhibitor &amp; ZooKeeper